schitresh/system-design/website_designs/ecommerce_and_services/3_ticket_master.md

     - Put a hold on the seats for 5 mins before finalizing and making payment
   - User should be able to wait if there is a chance that the seats might become available
     - For example, when the holds by other users expire
-    - Waiting customers should be server in a fair, first come, first server manner
+    - Waiting customers should be served in a fair, first come, first serve manner
 - Non-Functional Requirements
   - Highly concurrent
     - There will be multiple booking requests for the same seat at the same time